‘Paw Patrol’ Is Not Being Canceled In The Wake Of George Floyd Protests, Despite Rumors To The Contrary

 — Tom Cotton (@TomCottonAR) June 11, 2020

-Yahoo TV writer Taryn Ryder notes that one person on Twitter linked to a 2018 article about Paw Patrol in The Onion, which is a satirical newspaper that does not report actual news.
+Yahoo TV writer Taryn Ryder noted that one person on Twitter linked to a 2018 article about Paw Patrol in The Onion, which is a satirical newspaper that does not report actual news.

-Similarly, The New York Times also published an article, “The Protests Come for Paw Patrol,” which, to be fair, pointed out that any talk of canceling Paw Patrol comes from a place of humor, and not an actual call to ban the show.
+Similarly, The New York Times also published an article, “The Protests Come for Paw Patrol,” which, to be fair, pointed out that any talk of canceling the show comes from a place of humor, and not an actual call to ban it.

-Right-leaning newspaper The Federalist even came to the show’s defense, with writer Jordan Davidson opining that the show “promote[s] safety, heroism, and show children what it’s like to work together with a team.”
+Right-leaning newspaper The Federalist even came to the series’ defense, with writer Jordan Davidson opining that the show “promote[s] safety, heroism, and show children what it’s like to work together with a team.”

 Despite the rumor that George Floyd protesters have their eyes on having Paw Patrol canceled, the show is not going anywhere anytime soon.
-So far, Nickelodeon has publicly said nothing about the show’s future.
-Further, the phenomenally popular show, which has spawned merchandise, a live touring show, and a feature film scheduled for theaters later this August, was recently renewed for an 8th season.
+So far, Nickelodeon has publicly said nothing about the its future.
+Further, the phenomenally popular show, which has spawned merchandise, a live touring show, and a feature film scheduled for theaters later this August, was recently renewed for an eighth season.